 So how are you able to protect your older loved ones from falling victim to highly sophisticated, and quite often believable scams such as these?
 The Federal Trade Commission urges individuals to never take part in business with an unknown enterprise.
 Another red flag develops when an organization asks for a wire transfer as payment.
 Screening calls and just answering those from known and trustworthy sources – and hanging up immediately on anybody who calls asking for personal or financial information – is also encouraged.

 Sadly, many senior citizens fall victim to fraud simply because they’re lonely and relish the chance to talk with someone on the telephone.
 JFS Care can ease senior loneliness and reduce the possibility of a senior scam with our professional in-home care, senior companionship and caregiving assistance.
-Give us a call for more information on the best elder home care in Los Angeles, CA and the surrounding areas, and how we can keep your senior family members safe and secure.
+Give us a call for more information on the best in home care in Santa M0nica and the surrounding areas, and how we can keep your senior family members safe and secure.
 Click here to view our full service area.